-The Master's degree programme in Automation Technology started in autumn 2017.
 The degree title is Master of Engineering and the extention of the studies are 60 ECTS.
 The degree programme is located in Vaasa.

 The Master’s degree programme is designed for the professional engineer who wants to deepen his or her knowledge and understanding of the methods and possibilities of modern automation and control systems.
 The student will study automation and control both on a theoretical level and on a practical level – learning to design, test and implement control, supervisory and automation systems.

 A special emphasis is put on broadening the control and automation sciences to a more general non-technical field of applications.

 Studies in Supervisory Systems and Automation will give you extended knowledge in the post-digitalization methods of constructing fault-tolerant and -detecting supervisory systems with a special emphasis on usability.
 The principles and methods of advanced model-based control systems is introduced.
 Both model-based and data-based methods are treated in the curricula.

 The Master’s degree programme in Automation Technology (60 ECTS) consists of common advanced professional studies (10 ECTS), degree specific advanced professional studies (20 ECTS) and a Master’s thesis (30 ECTS).

 The studies are designed for students who are already working.
 Tuition in the Master's degree programme is organised so that studying can be combined with full-time work during a period of two years.
 The Master’s degree can be achieved in one year by studying full time.
 The studies of the programme involve not only theoretical lectures but also pratical ways of learning, laboratory assignments and hands-on exercises in innovative learning environments.
 The studies consist of virtual parts and intensive course days mainly at Campus Vaasa.